Book 1: EmberSpring

 "Ooh, can I touch it?" a woman knelt down in front of him and held out her hand.

 "No you cannot.
 I'm out-of-bounds, which means no touchy to you," the creature said, but then he realized what she called him.
 "And did you just call me an 'it'?"

 "It's so cute," she added, smiling sweetly at him

 "I am not an 'it!" the creature growled, losing his patience with the female.
 "I have a name you know?
 Sure you don't know what it is but…" the creature hesitated for a moment.
 "Why am I even bothering to talk to you?
 Apparently you can't even understand me."
 The creature sighed and turned around.
 "Now, if you'll excuse me, I think I'll be leaving this strange place."
 He grinned before trotting away from the crowd.

 The creature jumped at the familiar sound of gunfire.
 Oh no, my enemy is back, he thought before dashing in a random direction.
 The sun had disappeared at this point and it had got dark, which didn't help his panic.
-He looked up at the buildings.
-Their appearance appeared to have changed along with the light.
-To him, in the dark, they looked like huge fearful monsters, covered in glowing yellow eyes.
+He glanced up at the buildings.
+They no longer looked like boxes to him.
+Because the main source of light had faded from the sky, they looked like huge fearful monsters, covered in glowing yellow eyes.

 The creature continued his sprint in the direction he assumed was the way out of what he thought of as a horrible nightmare.
 Another bang echoed through the city at that moment and the creature jumped once more, but this time it wasn't because he got a fright.
 He yelped and tumbled to the ground at the sudden pain that shot through his leg.

 "Ow.
 Ow.
 Ow," he said as he tried to force himself off the ground.
 Looking down, he saw the crimson liquid running down his right leg.
 His scales unfortunately failed to protect him from the bullet.